 What are we going to do?

-The funding will allow us to undertake landscape restoration, community outreach, and develop a community vision profile for Lake Dunstan.
-We aim to improve wildlife and recreation whilst also focusing on the social and emotional needs and concerns of the Community.
+The funding will allow us to undertake landscape restoration, community engagement and develop a community vision for Lake Dunstan.
+We aim to improve wildlife and recreation whilst also focusing on the social and cultural needs of the Community.

-We want current and future restoration projects to reflect what the community needs and for those responsible for land and resources to be aware of the community’s review of their performance.
+We want current and future restoration projects to reflect what the community needs and for those responsible for land and resources to be aware of the community’s vision.
 Using part of the funding for surveys and creating a community vision will allow for confidential and regular data collection from the local community in a way that is accessible to all.
 The community’s opinions, concerns and desires for the area will help us create a shared vision of Lake Dunstan.

-We want current and future restoration projects to reflect what the community needs and for those responsible for land and resources to be aware of the community’s review of their performance.
+We want current and future restoration projects to reflect what the community needs and for those responsible for land and resources to be aware of the community’s vision.
 Using part of the funding for surveys and creating a community vision will allow for confidential and regular data collection from the local community in a way that is accessible to all.
 The community’s opinions, concerns and desires for the area will help us create a shared vision of Lake Dunstan.

 Creating a community vision